google/WebFundamentals/src/content/en/updates/2017/10/animated-blur.md

 So what can we do to make this run smoothly?
 We can use sleight of hand!
-Instead of animating the actual blur value (the radius of the blur), we pre-compute a couple of blurred copies where the blur value increases exponentially then cross-fade between them using `opacity`.
+Instead of animating the actual blur value (the radius of the blur), we pre-compute a couple of blurred copies where the blur value increases exponentially, then cross-fade between them using `opacity`.

 The cross-fade is a series of overlapping opacity fade-ins and fade-outs.
 If we